galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/std/user/v2/visites.md

 - Weekly: End date = (Current date) + 52 * interval (in weeks)
 - Monthly: End date = (Current Date) + 60 * interval (in months)

-<div class="alert alert-info" role="alert"> <strong>Note :</strong> The maximum end date depends on the type of recurrence and is a setting enforced by Salesforce because it is not possible to create endless recurring events.</div>
+<div class="alert alert-info" role="alert">The maximum end date depends on the type of recurrence and is a setting enforced by Salesforce because it is not possible to create endless recurring events.</div>

 In the Galigeo calendar, recurring appointments can be identified by the icon ![Loop icon]({{ site.url }}/assets/img-std-user/plan_events-recurr_events_icon.png).